julianbrowne/bennett/README.md

 A simple REST API test framework, designed to be (nearly) 100% data-driven.

+> Bennett is thoughtware only right now - don't even try to use yet.
+> But do comment on anything that doesn't make sense

 ###Design

 Bennett is designed to auto-generate and run Jasmine tests from three YAML files: